jdrichardsappacad/week14-react-learning-objectives/learning-objectives-filled.md

     We use the React DevTools extension as an extension in our Browser DevTools to debug and view when a component is rendering

 4.  **Describe how JSX transforms into actual DOM nodes**<br/>
-    To transfer JSX into DOM nodes, we use the ReactDOM.render method which takes a React virtual DOM node and a sends it to a real DOM node in the document using a query selector.
-Babel will transfer the JSX into JavaScript.
-Then ReactDOM.render will convert the virtual DOM node into a real DOM node and paint the DOM.
+    To transfer JSX into DOM nodes, we use the ReactDOM.render method.
+It takes a React virtual DOM node's changes allows Babel to transpile it and sends the JS changes to the DOM.

 5.  **Use the `ReactDOM.render` method to have React render your virtual DOM nodes under an actual DOM node**<br/>